 Sometimes we forget how long the ground turkey has been in the freezer.
 But after taking it out from the fridge, we hesitate whether it is still good for cooking or not!
 In that case, it is integumentary if you toss it away.
 If you doubt it while cooking, it might cause digestion problems later.
 And in some cases, it leads to food poisoning.

-Make sure you cook the ground meat as soon as possible after buying it.
-The more you delay cooking the turkey, the quicker it becomes a place for bacterias breeding heaven.
+Make sure you cook the ground turkey ASAP after buying it.
+The more you delay cooking the turkey, the quicker it becomes a place for Bacterias breeding heaven.

 If you smell any strong odor that is not usual, throw away the meat.
 If it doesn’t smell right, it’s never good to cook.
 Toss it into a trash bag if you doubt its smell.

 Color plays a crucial role in this matter.
 If the meat’s color doesn’t seem right, do not cook it.
 Sometimes preserving the meat longer than it should, begins to ruin the meat.